Doughnuts Around the World

 Italy – Bomboloni

 These are the Italian, or more specifically, Tuscan version of a doughnut which are shaped into rounds and then filled with all manner of tasty things.
 You can enjoy one stuffed with custard, cream, chocolate and even marmalade.

 Israel – Sufganiya

 A sufganiyah is a round jam doughnut eaten in Israel, traditionally on the Jewish festival of Hanukkah in December.
 The doughnut is deep-fried, filled with jam or custard and then topped with icing sugar.
 To celebrate Hanukkah, Jewish people make sure to eat many fried foods in honour of the miracle associated with the Temple oil, which was the oil used to light the Menorah (the eight-armed candelabra).

 Legend has it that the Jewish rebels who fought the Damascene king only had enough oil to light their menorah for one night.
 Miraculously, however, the oil burned for eight nights, which is how much time they needed to rededicate the temple to Judaism after being used to worship Greek Gods.

 Netherlands – Oliebollen

 These Dutch doughnuts are traditionally eaten over New Year’s to ensure a sweet year.
 They’re normally stuffed with dried fruit and apples and then dusted with icing sugar once taken out of the fryer.
 A classic Oliebollen will have a specific round shape, which is achieved by using an ice cream scoop to place the batter into the hot oil.

 Greece and Cyprus – Loukoumades

 Loukoumades are a national treasure in Greece, and can be traced back to being eaten at the first Olympic games in 776 BC.
 Loukoumades are simply prepared, yeast-based and are drizzled with honey when they come out of the fryer.
-Occasionally they can also be tossed in chopped walnuts or sesame seeds.
+Occasionally, they are also tossed in chopped walnuts or sesame seeds.

 France – Pets de Nonne